-The development of fine motor skills follows appropriate milestones in physical, mental, behavioural, and sensory processing system development when you are a child.
+The development of fine motor skills follows appropriate milestones in a child's physical, mental, behavioural, and sensory processing system development.
 Sensory integration is the process by which we receive information through our senses: we process this information and are able to use it to participate in everyday activities.
 Many people with EB have difficulty with fine motor skills due to sores and blisters on their hands and decreased finger motion.